 |Savings Account||0.075% APY||$20|

 |Certificates of Deposit|| ||$1000 for all terms|

 State Bank of Lincoln has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-State Bank of Lincoln does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+State Bank of Lincoln does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-State Bank of Lincoln's CD rates are fair compared to the average U.S. bank.Back to Overview
+State Bank of Lincoln's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a State Bank of Lincoln Near Me

-State Bank of Lincoln has six locations across the U.S.Back to Overview
+State Bank of Lincoln has six branches across the U.S.Back to Overview